bucket-truong/Game-Project/README.md

 # game-project
-Description: Once the game has started, the game will display 3 cards faced up.(1 king and 2 jokers) Player must keep track of the king.
-The cards will be randomized.
-The player will then choose which card/position that they think the king is.
-If the player is successful and chooses the right card, they will advance to the next round.
-As the round goes up, so will the speed of randomizing and cards that are displayed.
+Description: player collect a set amount of squares without hitting a bomb.
+Once the set amount of squares have been collected, the player will advance to the next round.
+If a bomb has been clicked the player must restart.
+There are 3 rounds total.
+There will be more bombs as the rounds go up.

+1. create a grid
+2. create buttons for the grid